Mutual Consent Divorce by Advocate Deepti Dogra

 -

 After the cooling period, the second motion takes place.
 Both the parties need to appear in front of the court and record their statements once again.
-After which the final hearing.
+Then the final hearing takes place.

 -